dhurlburtusa/shortcuts/README.md

-# shortcuts
+# Shortcuts

-A collection of shortcuts: cheat sheets, snippets, templates, etc.
+This is an on-going collection of shortcuts: cheat sheets, notes, snippets, templates, etc.